tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/notes/reflections.md

-# Reflections for the next class
+# Reflections for this class

-* Update assignment JSONs as we work through cohort 4.
-* APIs - dig more into other gems: rails-api, jbuilder, ActiveModel Serializers, Restclient, Doorkeeper
 * Graphing sooner if possible
 * I'd like some better real-world examples about code which takes up too much memory, leaks, invokes garbage collection, etc.  jeg2 said he can do it "easily."
 Maybe a search will give a starting point.

+# Reflections for the next class

+* Update assignment JSONs.
+* Write a markdown page with lots of links which details the entire curriculum.
+* Clear up the difference between mocking and stubbing.

+# Changes to app

+* Score challenges
+* Incorporate student feedback scores
+* Score assignment with one number and a comment field.

-Other assignment ideas:
+# Other assignment ideas

 * Unbeatable Tic-tac-toe (https://xkcd.com/832/)
 * Minesweeper